DmitriBogdanov/UTL/docs/module_strong_type.md

 ```

 > [!Note]
-> Strictly speaking, some `noexcept` modifiers are inferred from `std::is_nothrow_move_constructible_v<T>` and other traits.
-In practice types that can throw during a move are extremely rare for our use case, so it always holds.
+> Strictly speaking, some of the `noexcept` modifiers listed here are inferred from `std::is_nothrow_move_constructible_v<T>` and other traits.
+In practice types that can throw during a move are extremely rare for our use case, so it usually holds true.

 ## Methods